 The following is a review of Pirates of the Caribbean: Dead Men Tell No Tales (also known as, Salazar’s Revenge) – Directed by Joachim Rønning & Espen Sandberg

 Pirates of the Caribbean: Dead Men Tell No Tales is the fifth film in the series, and, sadly, not all of them have been great.
-I’d even go as far as to say that there really is only one great Pirates of the Caribbean film, and that is the first one — the original film.
-Dead Men Tell No Tales doesn’t change the pattern — it is pretty bad.
+I’d even go as far as to say that there really are only two legitimately good Pirates of the Caribbean film — the first two films.
+The franchise has struggled to reach the heights of the first two films, and Dead Men Tell No Tales doesn’t change the pattern.
+The latest entry in the Pirates of the Caribbean-franchise is pretty bad.

 Still, I thought I would still enjoy him in the Pirates-films, but, when Sparrow appeared in Dead Men Tell No Tales, I realized that I didn’t look at that character the same way anymore, and the film wasn’t really all that interested in painting him in a good light.
 Here Jack Sparrow is presented more as an unhappy and confused alcoholic than a fun, dimwitted pirate.
 Whenever he did something dumb in this film, it came across as more sad than fun, to me.